-Essential oils can be used directly on the skin (sometimes diluted in a carrier oil such as almond, grapefruit seed or jojoba oil) or diffused into the air.
-Learn more about the benefits of essential oil diffusion on the Essential Drops of Joy website.
-Buy essential oils with Kathleen Karlsen as your mentor (Brand Partner #1043288) at Young Living Essential Oils.
-Or learn more on this website about Chakras and Essential Oils.
+Essential oils can be used directly on the skin (usually diluted in a carrier oil such as almond, grapefruit seed or jojoba oil) or diffused into the air.
+Learn more on this website in Chakras and Essential Oils.
+Or buy high-quality essential oils with Kathleen Karlsen as your mentor (Sponsor and Enroller #1043288) at Young Living Essential Oils.

+Pearls are viewed as gems of nourishment and nurturing.
+Pearls have many metaphysical properties akin to crystals.
+In general, pearls assist in centering and calming the mind and emotions.
 They are often associated with feminine energy and worn almost exclusively by women.
 Pearls are also used as protective stones for children.
-Other stones for the sacral chakra include peridot.

 Pearl powder has been used to prevent age spots, fade blemishes, and reduce wrinkling and scarring.
 Pearls are rich in calcium, magnesium, iron, silica and amino acids.
 Pearl powder can be taken internally as a supplement.
 Read full article on Chakras and Healing Stones.